src-d/ml/CONTRIBUTING.md

 ## How to Contribute

-Pull Requests (PRs) are the main and exclusive way to contribute to the official go-git project.
+Pull Requests (PRs) are the main and exclusive way to contribute to the official Sourced ML project.
 In order for a PR to be accepted it needs to pass a list of requirements:

 - Code Coverage does not decrease.